m-housh/swift.nvim/README.md

 # swift.nvim

-A lua plugin for swift development in neovim
+A lua plugin for swift development in neovim.